mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 POINT THAT THE STRUCTURAL ABSTRACTION OF DESIGN FREES UP SPACE TO EXPLORE OTHER ELEMENTS OF MAKING PROCESS.

-**For facilitators / teachers**
+**Value for facilitators / teachers of GDPs**

+While, the table of uses of GDPs in Chapter 6 focuses primarily on value for learners there are aspects which are relevant to facilitators or teachers in either non-formal or formal settings.

-this research advocats the use of GDPs as a more suitable accessible leading pedagogical framework than computational thinking.
+In either settings, this research advocats the use of GDPs as a more suitable accessible leading pedagogical framework than computational thinking.

+THIS SEEMS LIKE A DIFFERENT SECTION
 This question invites discussion on the value of explicit teaching CT of compared to development as as an embedded skill through bricolage approaches.
 As explored in Chapter 2 the literature review paints a very mixed picture in this regard and while it is problematised in relation to agency development later,

 IS THIS FOR CH.
 2?
 While explicit awareness of LOA, and the model of PRIMM imply explicit teaching of abstract concepts.